 At a conference in Lisbon on Thursday, Europe's antitrust chief Margrethe Vestager said, "If it's only in your feed, between you and Facebook, and their micro-targeting of who you are, that's not democracy anymore."

-LONDON, Nov 7 (Reuters) - Facebook said on Thursday that a doctored video shared by Britain's governing Conservatives would not have broken its rules on political advertising if it had run as a paid-for ad, and suggested the video had enriched public debate.
+Facebook said on Thursday a doctored video shared by Britain's governing Conservatives would not have broken its rules on political advertising if it had run as a paid-for ad.

-As Britain heads towards a Dec.
-12 election that could shape the fate of Brexit, some politicians have expressed concerns that misleading information - known as "fake news" - could spread swiftly across social media.
+Ahead of an election that could shape the fate of Brexit, some politicians have expressed concerns that misleading information could spread swiftly across social media.